Nothing about this calendar is normal.

 But the beginning of the natural year is in spring.

-So this calendar begins with the first new moon in spring, on March 6th, 2019, and continues for 13 moons, through the moon cycle ending on March 23rd, 2020.
+So this calendar begins with the first new moon in spring, on February 23rd, 2020, and tracks close to 14 months, through the moon cycle ending April 10th, 2021.

 In days of yore, people tracked the year by watching the moon.
 Personally.
 I mean, most individuals would look up at the night sky regularly to tell how far along the month was by what the moon looked like.